BogdanOlar/efm32pg1b-pac/README.md

 This PAC is closely based on Timo Kröger's [PAC for the efm32pg12](https://github.com/timokroeger/efm32pg12-pac) microcontrollers.

 The SVD file used is based on all the files in the [EFM32PG1B CMSIS-Pack](https://www.silabs.com/documents/public/cmsis-packs/SiliconLabs.EFM32PG1B_DFP.5.8.2.pack).
-The only difference between them are the `<name>`, `<description>` and `<flashSize>`.
+The only differences between them are the `<name>`, `<description>` and `<flashSize>` field values.
 Here are the flash sizes for each MCU:

 | EFM32PG1B   | flashSize |
 | ----------- | :-------: |